MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/northwind-orders-canvas-part3.md

 ## Add space for new details

 In any gallery, you can show data but you can't update it or add records.
-Under the detail gallery, you'll add an area where the user can configure a record in the **Order Details** entity and insert that record into an order.
+Under the detail gallery, you'll add an area where the user can configure a record in the **Order Details** table and insert that record into an order.

 1. Reduce the height of the detail gallery enough to make room for a single-item editing space under that gallery.